mo-gr/impress.coffee/README.md

 If you plan to make a presentation with impress.coffee, please consider using impress.js instead.
 If you really dare to use impress.coffee, then please attribute Bartek Szopka.
 I merely recreated his work.

+Any comments about it, especially about all the glaring obvious CoffeeScript rookie errors I made, are welcome :)

 Usage
 -----